 Rev. David A. Miller became UUCF’s senior minister in August 2015.
-In that role, he is the congregation’s lead minister and is responsible for the programs and staff related to worship, social justice and stewardship.
+He is the congregation’s lead minister and is responsible for the programs and staff related to worship, social justice and stewardship.

-Before coming to UUCF, Rev. Miller was the settled minister of the Unitarian Universalist (UU) Fellowship of San Dieguito in Southern California since 2009.
+Before coming to UUCF, Rev. Miller was the settled minister of the Unitarian Universalist (UU) Fellowship of San Dieguito in Southern California.

 David was raised Jewish in the Skokie/Evanston area just north of Chicago.
 He has a B.S. degree in political science from the University of Utah and received his master of divinity degree from the Claremont School of Theology in 2008 with an emphasis in social transformation.
 Before he was called to the ministry, David spent more than 25 years in executive management, strategic planning, marketing, business development and fundraising with private sector and non-profit organizations.

 David also previously served the San Diego County UU Cluster as the ministerial coordinator of the San Diego County UU Network (SUUN), as a member of the Unitarian Universalist Association’s (UUA) Pacific Southwest District Ministerial Transitions Team and as a district consultant for boards for strategic planning and mission/vision retreats.
 He also served Unitarian Universalism as a member of the Standing on the Side of Love National Creative Advisory Team.